Manilkara zapota: Description

+The trees can survive only in warm, typically tropical environments (although it has low tolerance to drought and heat in its early years), dying easily if the temperature drops below freezing.
+From germination, the sapodilla tree will usually take anywhere from five to eight years to bear fruit.
+The sapodilla trees yield fruit twice a year, though flowering may continue year round.

+The white flowers are inconspicuous and bell-like, with a six-lobed corolla.

+Fruit

 The fruit is a large berry, 4–8 cm in diameter.
+An unripe fruit has a firm outer skin and when picked, releases white latex (chicle) from its stem.
+A fully ripened fruit has saggy skin and does not release chicle when picked.
 Inside, its flesh ranges from a pale yellow to an earthy brown color with a grainy texture akin to that of a well-ripened pear.
 Each fruit contains one to six seeds.
 The seeds are hard, glossy, and black, resembling beans, with a hook at one end that can catch in the throat if swallowed.

-The fruit has an exceptionally sweet, malty flavor.
+The ripe fruit has an exceptionally sweet, malty flavor.
 The unripe fruit is hard to the touch and contains high amounts of saponin, which has astringent properties similar to tannin, drying out the mouth.

-The trees can survive only in warm, typically tropical environments, dying easily if the temperature drops below freezing.
-From germination, the sapodilla tree will usually take anywhere from five to eight years to bear fruit.
-The sapodilla trees yield fruit twice a year, though flowering may continue year round.

-Other names

-Most of the common names of Manilkara zapota like "sapodilla" and "chicozapote" come from Spanish meaning "little sapote".
-Other common names in English for Manilkara zapota include bully tree, sawo, and marmalade plum.